JacksonHoggard/voodoo2d/.github/ISSUE_TEMPLATE/documentation_update.md

 ---

 **Is your documentation update related to existing documentation?
-Please link it below** A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please link it below** Link to the documentation to be updated.

 **Describe the documentation update**
 A clear and concise description of what you want to happen.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the documentation update here.